attack-monkey/Lean-Functional-Typescript/README.md

 Pure Macros
 ===========

-Pure Macros:

-- When passed the same set of inputs, always return the same result (even if that result is undefined), and therefore appear pure to the currently running function / macro.
+- When passed the same set of inputs, Pure Macros always return the same result (even if that result is undefined), and therefore appear pure to the currently running function / macro.
-- Do not mutate anything in any running functions / macros.
+- Pure Macros do not mutate anything in any running functions / macros.

 In this way `console.log` is a pure macro but `Date.now()` is not.
 `Date.now()` is considered impure as it returns a different value each time it is called.

-These types of impure macros can be wrapped in a pure macro - which in turn allows the surrounding macro to be pure.
+These types of impure macros can be wrapped in a pure macro.
-The now-macro below, takes a pure macro as an argument.
+The `now` macro below, takes a pure macro as an argument.
-When the outer macro fires, the inner pure macro is called with the result of the outer macro.
+This is known as a Child Macro, for when the parent macro is called, an instance of the Child Macro is spawned, passing in the result of the parent macro.

-Eg. The now function as a pure alternative to Date.now
+Eg. The now macro as a pure alternative to Date.now

 ```typescript